 - In an deep bottom pot heat the other half of the oil over medium heat.

-- Add the beans, bay leaves, parsley, a pinch of oregano, a pinch of pepper and garlic.
+- Add the beans, bay leaves, parsley, a pinch of oregano, pepper and garlic.
 Cook and stir for a minute.
+Stir in the tomato sauce and water.
+Season with salt to taste.

 - When the water breaks the boil, add the rice.
 Stir to mix.

-- Bake for 20 minutes.
+- Bake covered with aluminum foil for 20 minutes.
 Remove from the oven and try the rice, it should be firm but tender inside.
 If necessary, return to the oven for another 5 minutes.

 - Serve with meat or fish of your preference.